cartant/blog/content/varargs-overload-signatures/index.md

 // (string | number)[]
 ```

-Let's say the `combine` function can also be passed a count to specify how many elements at a time should be taken from each array.
+Let's say the `combine` function can also be passed a count to specify how many elements at a time should be taken from each input array.
 We can add an overload signature [like this](https://www.typescriptlang.org/play?#code/C4TwDgpgBAkgdmArsAzgHgKIBsIFsJyoB8UAvFAN4BQUUA2gNIQhQCWcUA1swPYBmUbHgKoAugC4oAJwgBDACY84WFkPyEUjZqLqiA3FQC+BqvIgBjLLJlQ+iOOeCslUcz1wAjdhEw51qKAgAD2ACeRRpOUVlFntOOB4AdzhdIgAKGigAOhz2JFQAQTh5AGEee2BJOhys+Hz0NREUIgAaKDhETwgpUSoASklGjToOrp7dAzNLa2g7BycXN09vX2ENQJCwiJkFJRUoOITk1IzaGrzkFCqausvV-2begcE-JpHOj26dfSoqNzgUMBIihEFggeQll44BA0nQAESyOFtOEeOGiNp0ACMbQATOioDi+nogA):

 ```ts{1-3}
 declare function combine<Elements extends readonly unknown[]>(